Max10809/AI4701-Final-Project/README.md

-# AI4701-Final-Project
+# AI4701-Final-Project(2025 Spring)

 ## Introduction
 Final project for the AI4701 Computer Vision course at SJTU.
 I implement 3D reconstruction of an indoor Triceratops scene from multi-view images using SIFT feature matching and PnP-based pose estimation, followed by triangulation to recover a sparse 3D structure.
-See report.pdf for detailed methodology and experiments.
+See report.pdf for detailed methodology, experiments and analysis.

 ## Reproducible outputs
 recon.ply — reconstructed sparse 3D point cloud